BTMAN1489-1/TelegramBot/README.md

 3. Сonfigure your remote server (for example, configure http / https connections, shh connections and create your server domain name);
 4. Install [docker](https://docs.docker.com/engine/install) and [docker-compose](https://docs.docker.com/compose/install) to your remote server;
 5. Get a free [Let's Encrypt](https://letsencrypt.org/getting-started) certificate for the domain name of your remote server;

+### First step:
+:one: Clone this repository to your remote server with the command `git clone https://github.com/BTMAN1489-1/TelegramBot.git`;